BenHowkins/otoku_blog/README.md

 - The page displays the review/ post left.
 - If the user is logged in the 'Leave a comment' box appears and allows user to add a comment on the post.
 - Users can also like others peoples reviews if they are logged in.
-- If the user has made a comment then a buttons allowing them to Edit or Delete their comment will be seen.
+- If the user has made a comment then a buttons allowing them to Edit or Delete their comment will be seen.<br>
+<image src="assets/readme/post_detail_page_top.png" width="650px"></image><br>
+<image src="assets/readme/post_detail_page_bottom.png" width="650px"></image>

 ### Register Page
-- This page displays a form which allows the user to register for an account on Otaku Blog.
+- This page displays a form which allows the user to register for an account on Otaku Blog.<br>
+<image src="assets/readme/register_page.png" width="650px"></image>

 ### Login Page
-- This page displays a form which allows the user to log into their Otaku Blog account.
+- This page displays a form which allows the user to log into their Otaku Blog account.<br>
+<image src="assets/readme/sign_in_page.png" width="650px"></image>

 ### Logout Page
-- This page displays a form which allows the user to log out of their account on Otaku Blog account.
+- This page displays a form which allows the user to log out of their account on Otaku Blog account.<br>
+<image src="assets/readme/sign_out_page.png" width="650px"></image>

 ### Edit Comment Page
-- This page displays a text box showing the user's current comment which they have wish to edit and allows them to make the alterations before clicking the submit button, editing the comment and sending the user back to the home screen.
+- This page displays a text box showing the user's current comment which they have wish to edit and allows them to make the alterations before clicking the submit button, editing the comment and sending the user back to the home screen.<br>
+<image src="assets/readme/edit_comment_page.png" width="650px"></image>

 ### Delete Comment Page
 - This page displays a message tellinging the user that the comment which they have wish to delete will be gone for good and are they wish to continue.
-If so they click the submit button, deleteing the comment and sending the user back to the home screen.
+If so they click the submit button, deleteing the comment and sending the user back to the home screen.<br>
+<image src="assets/readme/delete_comment_page.png" width="650px"></image>

 ## Technologies Used
 ### Languages
 - HTML